Trauma Therapy in London

 Healing Within the Context of Your Story

-I offer a safe environment where you can feel comfortable exploring the challenges that your family history has placed on your shoulders.
-My approach is rooted in Systemic Psychotherapy, which views trauma not as a personal "brokenness," but as a response to the networks you belong to.
+I offer a safe environment where you can feel comfortable exploring the challenges your family history has placed on your shoulders.
+My approach is rooted in Systemic Psychotherapy, which views trauma not as personal "brokenness," but as a response to the networks you belong to.
 Instead of focusing only on your symptoms, we explore the interactions, roles, and unspoken rules that have kept these trauma patterns alive since your childhood.

 What to Expect in Our Sessions